conda-forge/conda-forge.github.io/docs/how-to/advanced/several-versions.md

 to branch off at an earlier point of the repo history.
 For example, if the `main` branch is already on version 3.11 or beyond, but you want to publish a new patch release 3.10.18.
-In this case, you should go `https://github.com/conda-forge/<your_pkg>-feedstock/commits/main/` and find the commit for the last _published_ builds of the 3.10.x series (usually: the last merge before any of the commits from the PR that did the update to 3.11).
-Then, instead of `git checkout -b v3.10.x`, do:
+In this case, you should go `https://github.com/conda-forge/<your_pkg>-feedstock/commits/main/` and find the commit for the last _published_ builds of the 3.10.x series -- in other words, a commit where there is some indication that the CI ran successfully (green check or, more rarely, a red X where _some_ jobs still succeeded).
+Usually this is the last merge before any of the commits from the PR that did the update to 3.11.

+Alternatively, you can go to the conda-forge [metadata app](https://conda-metadata-app.streamlit.app), navigate to the last 3.10.x build of your package, and look for the "Provenance" section.
+It contains a reference to the exact commit that produced the package you're looking at.

+Once you've found the right commit hash, instead of the `git checkout -b v3.10.x` described above, do:

 ```bash
 git checkout <sha_hash_of_commit_from_above> -b v3.10.x